mrmav/kenney-jam-2024/GDD.md

 ### Alchemy
 * [Pirate Software - Game Jam 15 https://itch.io/jam/pirate]

-Players are challenged into discovering the recipe to the [[philosophers stone]].
+Players are challenged into discovering the recipe to the [[philosophers stone]]. (quite on the nose)

 ### Shadows
 * [Pirate Software - Game Jam 15 https://itch.io/jam/pirate]